Avaray/cloudflare-dynamic-dns-service/README.md

 The program constantly checks the external [IPv4 address](https://en.wikipedia.org/wiki/Internet_Protocol_version_4).
 When the address changes, the DNS entries in the [Cloudflare Zones](https://www.cloudflare.com/learning/dns/glossary/dns-zone/) will be updated using [Cloudflare API](https://developers.cloudflare.com/fundamentals/api/).
 The chosen subdomains will point to your IP address.

 # Config
 Config file is required.
-You can load config from given path or fetch from given URL.
-By default program is trying to load `config.json` from
+You can load it from given path or fetch from URL.
+By default program is trying to load `config.json` from **C**urrent **W**orking **D**irectory.

 ## Create new config file
 If you have `cdds` installed globally you can create new config file with following command.
-It will create `config.json` file in your **C**urrent **W**orking **D**irectory.
+It will create `config.json` file in your CWD.
 ```bash
 cdds init
 ```